 Examples of change statements

-We want to contribute to a fair, transparent and effective justice system by working with youth leaders in years 12 and 13 to run workshops that build their awareness of justice inequities, educate them about their rights and increase their advocacy skills so that young people improve their capacity and skills to advocate for social change around justice inequities.
+We want to work with youth leaders in years 12 and 13 to run workshops that build their awareness of justice inequities, educate them about their rights and increase their advocacy skills so that young people improve their capacity and skills to advocate for social change around justice inequities.
+We expect this will contribute to a fair, transparent and effective justice system.